-- 1. research and apply knowledge of the law and legal practice accurately and effectively - 2. identify the client's objectives and different means of achieving those objectives and be aware of - the financial, commercial and personal priorities and constraints to be taken into account - the costs, benefits and risks involved in transactions or courses of action - 3. perform the tasks required to advance transactions or matters - 4. understand where the rules of professional conduct may impact and be able to apply them in context - 5. demonstrate their knowledge, understanding and skills in the areas of: - Professional Conduct and Regulation - the core practice areas of Business Law and Practice, Property Law and Practice, Litigation and the areas of wills and administration of estates and taxation
+- 1. research and apply knowledge of the law and legal practice accurately and effectively - 2. identify the client's objectives and different means of achieving those objectives and be aware of - the financial, commercial and personal priorities and constraints to be taken into account - the costs, benefits and risks involved in transactions or courses of action - 3. perform the tasks required to advance transactions or matters - understand the key ethical requirements contained in the SRA Principles of Regulation and Code of Conduct, understand where these may impact and be able to apply them in context - 5. demonstrate their knowledge, understanding and skills in the areas of: - Professional Conduct and Regulation - the core practice areas of Business Law and Practice, Property Law and Practice, Litigation and the areas of wills and administration of estates and taxation